shanayjhaveri/speedshopper/README.md

-Speedshopper
+# Speedshopper

-Frontend: master branch
+This branch is the frontend.
-Backend: Backend branch
+See Backend branch for server side code.